-After this discussion, if you decide to get a prostate cancer screening, the American Cancer Society (ACS) and the American Urologic Association (AUA) recommend getting a prostate-specific antigen (PSA) blood test.
+After this discussion, if you decide to get a prostate cancer screening, the ACS and the American Urologic Association (AUA) recommend getting a prostate-specific antigen (PSA) blood test.

 A digital rectal exam (DRE) may also be a part of your screening.

-Because there are risks, the United States Preventative Services Task Force (USPSTF) recommends against prostate screening with blood tests.
+Because there are risks (such as overdiagnosis) that may outweigh the benefits, the USPSTF recommends against prostate screening with blood tests for men ages 70 and above.
 However, as with any test, discuss with your doctor if this is appropriate for you.

 Early detection of some types of cancer can make the cancer easier to treat and improve your outlook.

-If you decide to get a prostate cancer screening, your doctor will probably order a blood test, so inform the person drawing your blood if you’re prone to dizziness.
+If you decide to get a prostate cancer screening, your doctor will likely order a blood test, so inform the person drawing your blood if you’re prone to dizziness.